How To Buy Gold And Silver: 5 Easy Steps

 Is your goal to establish a "nest egg," or long-term investment?
 If you plan on holding your gold and silver for the long run, bullion is your best choice.
 This includes bullion coins, bullion bars, and rounds.

-These products are made specifically for investing purposes and are thus eligible for IRAs.
+These products are made specifically for investing purposes and are thus eligible for precious metal IRAs.
 They have a very high purity of 99.9% pure or better.
 (This is also expressed as .999 fine.)
-Best of all, they have the lowest prices of all your precious metals options in terms of a low premium per oz.
+Best of all, they have the lowest prices of all your precious metals options in terms of a low premium per oz of silver or pure gold.

 Examples include the American Eagle, Canadian Maple Leaf, and South African Krugerrand coins.
 Each is available in both silver and gold versions.